serverlessworkflow/specification/specification/README.md

 </details>

-Any state can declare to be the start state of the workflow, meaning that when a workflow intance is created it will be the initial state to be executed.
+Any state can declare to be the start state of the workflow, meaning that when a workflow instance is created it will be the initial state to be executed.
 A workflow definition can declare one workflow start state.

 The start definition provides a "kind" parameter which describes the starting options:

 - **default** - The start state is always "active" and there are no restrictions imposed on its execution.
 - **scheduled** - The start state is only "active" as described in the schedule definition.
 Workflow instance creation can only be performed for this workflow as described by the provided schedule.
+- **triggered** - The starting state is triggered and a new workflow instance is created periodically specified by repeating intervals.

 Defining a schedule for the start definition allows you to model workflows which are only "active" during certain time intervals.
 For example let's say we have a workflow that orchestrates an online auction and should be valid only from when the auction starts until it ends.
 Before the auction starts or after